Convergence of the Allen-Cahn equation with transport term in a bounded domain: Proof of Theorem

-By \eqref{3e3} and Section 2, we can check that all the theorems from Section 5 onwards in \cite{TA16} hold even if we change $\Omega = \R^n$ or $\T^n$ to a bounded domain $\Omega'$ and change the initial time to $\tau$.
+By \eqref{3e3} and Section 2, we can check that all the theorems except Proposition 8.5 and Proposition 8.6 related to a unit density of $V_t$ from Section 5 onwards in \cite{TA16} hold even if we change $\Omega = \R^n$ or $\T^n$ to a bounded domain $\Omega'$ and change the initial time to $\tau$.
 This is because many theorems have been proved on bounded domains, and other theorems, namely Proposition 6.1, Proposition 7.3, Theorem 7.1, Proposition 8.3, and Proposition 8.4 in \cite{TA16}, can be proved exactly the same even if the domain is bounded.
 Thus this theorem follows. \end{proof}